BlackSheepCalvin/CodingStyles/ObservationsOutcomes.md

 \+ I've decided to try the event(/observer) variation.
 Guess which variation I choose as a starting point for the event one? - The Simple.
 Y'know... 'cause its **simple**.

+\* I'm not even gonna add extra points now so i don't do favoritism but I've copied code from Simple one to TDDBetter when normalizing TDDBetter.

 ### TDD done wrong.
 Exactly how most big companies (that i've worked for) enforce it:
 #### V1:
 \- TDD was obviously tedious to start, and kindof numbed my brain with the repeated test writings when it came to actually having to come up with an idea on how to implement the game.